zdongyu613/GKB_Documentation/content/documentation/data/db_download.md

 USE systemCREATE DATABASE <name>;
 ```
 For more details about the CREATE DATABASE command, please refer to [neo4j documentation](https://neo4j.com/docs/cypher-manual/4.4/administration/databases/)
-Neo4j DesktopIn Neo4j Desktop, add the dump file to the File section for the DBMS.From the File section, open the drop-down menu and select "Create new DBMS" from dump.
+Neo4j Desktop.
+In Neo4j Desktop, add the dump file to the File section for the DBMS.
+From the File section, open `...` the drop-down menu and select `Create new DBMS` from dump.
 For more details, please refer to [neo4j documentation](https://neo4j.com/docs/desktop-manual/current/operations/create-from-dump/)

 #### Test Dump Database